SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Please note, that all required software will be installed automatically when visiting the basic configuration page.
 However, "Simulator Setup" also provides installers for useful additional and 3rd party software and there are additional configuration pages available which will allow you to detect any simulators, which haven't been found automatically or you make additional 3rd party software known to Simulator Controller, so that it can be controlled by a Button Box, for example.
 To access these additional pages, select *Extended* in the "Mode" drop down menu in the lower left corner of the main window of "Simulator Setup".

-If you ever have the need to start with an empty, fresh configuration, you can do this either by deleting the *Simulator Controller\Setup* folder or you can hold the Shift and Control key down, while starting *Simulator Setup*.
+If you ever have the need to start with an empty, fresh configuration, you can do this either by deleting the *Simulator Controller\Setup* folder or you can hold the Shift and Control key down, while starting "Simulator Setup".
 You will be asked, if you want to ignore all the saved settings and options.

 Additionally, since the configuration files will only be created in the last step the process, you can experiment with the settings & options until you are satisfied with your choices.
 Doing this, you will learn a lot about the functionalities of Simulator Controller.
 If you decide to generate a new configuration in the last step of the installation & configuration step, backup files of all changed configurartion files (named *.bak) will be created automatically, so you can always rescue your current configuration, if something goes wrong.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Setup%202.JPG)

-Three files will be created by the *Simulator Setup* tool at the end of the installation & configuration process, all of which are stored in the *Simulator Controller\Config* folder in your *Documents* folder:
+Three files will be created by the "Simulator Setup" tool at the end of the installation & configuration process, all of which are stored in the *Simulator Controller\Config* folder in your *Documents* folder:

   - *Simulator Configuration.ini*
     This is the main configuration file of Simulator Controller.
 You can customize every aspect of this file using the "Simulator Configuration" application after the initial installation & configuration process.
 See the remaining documentation for more information.